 The traditional way of growing potatoes usually involved digging a patch of ground and working up the finest tilth that you can get.
 Light, easy-to-handle soil was, and still is, favoured for growing potatoes.

 Heavy clay-soil is not so easy for growing potatoes because it’s harder work to move it around and break down into a finer tilth.
 The adding of lots of compost to heavy soil will make a big difference to any heavy soil, especially for growing potatoes.

 If compost is so good, as an addition to heavy soil, this leads us to ask the question: can you grow potatoes in just compost?

-If you plant a potato in just compost, it will grow.
-A potato will grow anywhere provided there’s moisture for it.
+If you plant potatoes in just compost, they will grow.
+Potatoes will grow anywhere provided there’s enough moisture for them.
 They will sprout and grow if they’re left for too long in a paper bag.

-Plant a potato in a pile of, well-made, black compost and it will grow into a plant.
+Plant potatoes in a pile of, well-made, black compost and they will grow into a plants.
 Composting food-waste, garden trimmings or anything that’s organic will provide all the nutrients that any growing plant would ever need.
 The only problem would be that the levels of nutrients may be too high.
 You can have too much of a good thing, even if you’re a potato.

 Too much nutrient input, for any plant, especially in the early stages of growth, will lead to the plant growing too quickly.
 This leads to the plant growing taller than it would otherwise grow.
 A sudden fast growth will produce a tall plant that hasn’t got much structural strength.
 It will be tall but weak and flimsy.